 Members previously earned the benefits enjoyed by current retirees.
 Membership in TRTA ensures that those who succeed current members will enjoy similar or better benefits in their retirement years.
 Please help us to continue this worthy work.
 Join your local retired teachers’ association today!

-TRTA trains local leaders through Fall and Spring Workshops in Tennessee’s Grand Divisions (See Calendar page).
+TRTA trains local leaders through Fall and Spring Workshops in Tennessee’s Grand Divisions (See Calendar ).
 Content typically includes remarks and updates by the TRTA President, President-Elect, Immediate Past President, the Executive Director, and the Legislative and Membership Committee chairs.
 The workshops focus on the recruitment, development, and retention of membership in addition to pending legislation, pension (TCRS), Social Security, Medicare, and COLA information.

 In the fall of 2020, due to the COVID-19 pandemic, members attended the workshops via an online platform.
 These workshops also included discussions on the importance of voting and encouraging others to vote.
 Participants discussed a variety of methods for maintaining connections with each other.
-(See video and President's Blog below)
+(See the President's Video below)

 TRTA plans and implements an annual Representative Assembly in Murfreesboro, TN, in June.
 A one-day event, delegates travel from across the state to represent their local Associations in the TRTA business meeting.
 By secret ballot, delegates choose a President-Elect and debate and adopt the annual budget as a portion of the agenda.

 TRTA encourages every local Association to send representatives to the workshops and delegates to the RA.
 The local representatives/delegates share the information with the local Association for discussion and action.

 TRTA developed a self-assessment instrument for chapters to use in determining their effectiveness.
 A link to the form is below.

-A chart of local membership dues and an enrollment form for TRTA membership can also be downloaded below.
+Readers may also download a chart of local membership dues and an enrollment form for TRTA membership below.

 Please help us to continue this worthy work.
 Join your local Retired Teachers’ Association today!